 How to pay for your tax disc

-Information regarding the V11(NI) reminder issued by DVA alerting you to renew your tax and also how you can pay for your vehicle tax disc.
+Information regarding the V11(NI) reminder issued by Driver & Vehicle Agency (DVA) alerting you to renew your tax and also details of how you can pay for your vehicle tax disc.

 V11(NI) reminder to renew your tax

-About three weeks before your tax disc runs out, you should get a ‘Vehicle Licence Application/Statutory Off Road Notification’ V11(NI) reminder from the Driver & Vehicle Agency (DVA).
+About three weeks before your tax disc runs out, you should get a ‘Vehicle Licence Application/Statutory Off Road Notification’ V11(NI) reminder from DVA.
 Use the V11(NI) reminder to renew your tax by post or in person.

 Ways to pay for your vehicle tax

-Below is details of how and where to pay for your vehicle tax.
+Below are details of how and where to pay for your vehicle tax.

 - cheque or postal order, made payable to DVA - if a cheque, given as payment for a vehicle licence is dishonoured, the licence will be void from the date of issue and the vehicle will be unlicensed